brettz9/license-badger/README.md

 ## Immediate to-dos

-1. Ability to merge license types from self.
+1. Ability to merge license types from self
-1. See "Todo" in comments above.
+  1. Adjust per comments with "Todo" above when complete.

 ## To-dos